Cello Sonata (Debussy): History and background

 The cellist Louis Rosoor claimed in program notes that Debussy related the music to the character Pierrot of the commedia dell'arte, and wanted to name the sonata Pierrot Angry at the Moon.
 The cellist seems to have invented this, writing: "Pierrot wakes up with a start and shakes off his stupor.
 He rushes off to sing a serenade to his beloved [the moon] who, despite his supplications, remains unmoved.
 To comfort himself in his failure he sings a song of liberty."
 Debussy confirmed in a letter to Durand dated 16 October 1916 that the cellist had visited him the previous night, and seemed to have misunderstood him and the music.

 Debussy dedicated the sonata, and actually the complete project, to his wife Emma, writing "Les Six Sonates pour divers instruments sont offertes en hommage à Emma-Claude Debussy (p.m.)
 Son mari Claude Debussy" (The six sonatas for various instruments are offered to honour Emma-Claude Debussy.
 Her husband.).
-He completed only three of the six planned sonatas, a second for viola, flute and harp in October 1915, and the third, a violin sonata, in the winter of 1916/17.
+He completed only three of the six planned sonatas, a second for viola, flute and harp in October 1915, and the third, a violin sonata, in the winter of 1916–17.

-Bärenreiter published in 2008 a critical edition of the sonata, edited by Regina Back.
-She used Debussy's sketches from a private collection for the first time, dealing with the balance of the instruments and attempting to clarify ambiguities in the autograph and the first edition, many of which, unfortunately, remain unresolvable.
+In 2008 Bärenreiter published a critical edition of the sonata, edited by Regina Back.
+She used Debussy's sketches from a private collection for the first time, dealing with the balance of the instruments and attempting to clarify ambiguities in the autograph and the first edition, many of which remain unresolvable.

 The cello sonata became a staple of the modern cello repertoire and is commonly regarded as one of the finest masterpieces written for the instrument.